isawil/intro-to-ggplot2/README.md

 # Intro to ggplot2

+Welcome!
+This workshop will introduce you to ggplot2, a library for data visualization in R.

+Some of what you will learn includes:
+- geom functions
+- aes functions
+- categorical vs. continuous variables and why they matter

 ## Setup

 You will need to install software in order to participate in this workshop.
 The software is: